 - Conflict, peace and security

 - Peace and development

-Jonathan Hall is Senior Researcher on Peacebuilding in the SIPRI Peace and Development research area.
-He is also an Assistant Professor in the Department of Peace and Conflict Research at Uppsala University in Sweden.
-He received his PhD in Peace and Conflict Research in 2013 and has served as the head of the Uppsala-SIPRI Peace Lab – a program on experimental peace and conflict research – since 2016.
+Jonathan Hall is an Assistant Professor in the Department of Peace and Conflict Research at Uppsala University in Sweden.
+He was previously a Senior Researcher on Peacebuilding in the SIPRI Peace and Development research area.
+He received his PhD in Peace and Conflict Research in 2013 and has served as the head of the Uppsala Peace Lab – a program on experimental peace and conflict research – since 2016.
 The Lab conducts continuous field experiments in challenging environments such as in post-conflict settings and among refugees in host countries across the Middle East and Europe.